6 signs of a B12 deficiency, and another 5 that may surprise you!

 Bioactive B12 is one of the purest, most bioavailable B12 supplement options available.
 Offering both active forms of B12, this easy to absorb liquid sublingually delivers both Methylcobalamin and Adenosylcobalamin straight to your bloodstream for improved and faster results.
 The only other ingredient?
 Reverse osmosis water.

-In my next article, I’ll cover who is most at risk of a Vitamin B12 deficiency (and it’s not just the vegan demographic) but if you experience any number of the above 11 symptoms, a test with your GP to check your levels may be beneficial.
+If you'd like to find out who is most at risk of a B12 deficiency read my article B12 SUPPLEMENTS: WHY THEY'RE NOT JUST FOR VEGANS but if you do experience any number of the 11 symptoms above, a test with your GP to check your levels may be beneficial.